 The Trust's objectives in managing capital are to ensure sufficient liquidity to pursue its strategy of organic growth combined with strategic acquisitions and to provide returns to its unitholders.
-The Trust defines capital that it manages as the aggregate of its unitholders' equity, which is comprised of issued capital and retained earnings.
+The Trust defines capital that it manages as the aggregate of its unitholders' equity, which is comprised of issued capital and retained earnings, and deferred unit capital and options recorded as unit-based compensation liabilities.

 The Trust manages its capital structure and makes adjustments to it in light of general economic conditions, the risk characteristics of the underlying assets and the Trust's working capital requirements.
 In order to maintain or adjust its capital structure, the Trust, upon approval from its Board of Trustees, may issue or repay long-term debt, issue units, repurchase units through a normal course issuer bid, pay distributions or undertake other activities as deemed appropriate under the specific circumstances.
-The Board of Trustees reviews and approves any material transactions out of the ordinary course of business, including approval of all acquisitions of income producing properties, as well as capital and operating budgets.
+The Board of Trustees reviews and approves any material transactions out of the ordinary course of business, including approval of all acquisitions of investment properties, as well as capital and operating budgets.

 The Trust monitors capital using a debt to gross book value ratio, as defined in the declaration of trust which requires the Trust to maintain a debt to gross book value ratio below 75%.
-As at March 31, 2011, the debt to gross book value ratio is 58.1% (2010 - 57.6%).
+As at June 30, 2011, the debt to gross book value ratio is 58.5% (December 31, 2010 - 58.3%).